Chart Color Schemes

 Bateman's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bateman's health outcomes data shows excellent results across all age groups with a very low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (2,434 people), compared to 65.2% across Greater Perth.
+Bateman's health outcomes show excellent results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 59% of the total population (2,434 people), compared to 65.2% across Greater Perth.

-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 6.1% and 6.1% of residents respectively.
-A significant majority, 74.0%, report being completely free from medical ailments, slightly higher than the 72.5% figure for Greater Perth.
-Bateman has a lower proportion of seniors aged 65 and over at 19.2% (795 people) compared to Greater Perth's 22.4%.
-Notably, health outcomes among seniors in Bateman are particularly strong, outperforming the general population in health metrics.
+Arthritis and mental health issues are the most common medical conditions in the area, affecting 6.1% and 6.1% of residents respectively.
+About 74.0% of residents report being completely clear of medical ailments, compared to 72.5% across Greater Perth.
+Bateman has 19.2% of residents aged 65 and over (795 people), lower than the 22.4% in Greater Perth.
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health